-The DVLA has recently updated its medical guidance meaning you MUST NOW INFORM THE DVLA if you have a diagnosis of pulmonary hypertension.
+In 2019 the DVLA updated its medical guidance meaning you MUST NOW INFORM THE DVLA if you have a diagnosis of pulmonary hypertension.
 Please don’t worry – it is very rare for someone to lose their driving licence just because they have PH.

-Call 0300 790 6806 and tell the agent you have pulmonary hypertension and are under the care of a specialist centre.
+You can also declare your pulmonary hypertension by calling 0300 790 6806 and telling the agent you are under the care of a specialist centre.

 What if I drive for a living?